Chris Kratt

-Christopher Frederick James Kratt (born July 19, 1969) is an American biologist, educational nature show host and YouTuber.
-A grandson of musical-instrument manufacturer William Jacob "Bill" Kratt, he and his older brother Martin grew up in Warren Township, New Jersey, and together created children's television series Kratts' Creatures, Zoboomafoo, and Be the Creature (which aired on the National Geographic Channel and CBC), as well as Wild Kratts (which airs on PBS Kids and TVOKids).
-He holds a Bachelor of Arts in Biology from Carleton College.
-Chris co-hosts all of his educational childhood programs with his older brother Martin Kratt.
+Christopher Frederick James Kratt (born July 19, 1969) is an American biologist, educational nature show host, and YouTuber.
+One of the Kratt brothers, he and his older brother, Martin, created the children's television series Kratts' Creatures, Zoboomafoo, and Be the Creature (which aired on the National Geographic Channel and CBC), as well as Wild Kratts (which airs on PBS Kids and TVOKids).

+Early life and education

+Christopher Frederick James Kratt was born on July 19, 1969, to Linda (born 1939) and William King Kratt (1928–2022) in Warren Township, New Jersey, where he and his older brother, Martin, grew up.
+They are the grandsons of musical instrument manufacturer William Jacob Kratt (1892–1983), who emigrated from Germany to America in 1910.

-He and his brother Martin attended Watchung Hills Regional High School.
-Both brothers were inducted into the school's hall of fame in 2013.
+Chris and his brother attended Watchung Hills Regional High School; they were inducted into the school's hall of fame in 2013.
+He holds a Bachelor of Arts in biology from Carleton College.

 Career

 In 1990, Chris served as an intern at Conservation International in Washington, D.C.
 A year later, he started the Carleton Organization for Biodiversity.
 His ecology studies have been funded by the Explorers Club and the National Science Foundation.
 He was also the recipient of the Thomas J. Watson Fellowship.

-Chris also starred alongside his brother Martin in the show Zoboomafoo, which aired from 1999 to 2001.
+Chris also starred alongside his brother, Martin, in the show Zoboomafoo, which aired from 1999 to 2001.
 On this PBS kids show, they went on many adventures with animals with the help of Zoboomafoo, a Coquerel's sifaka lemur (Propithecus coquereli).
-Other shows created by him include Wild Kratts, Be the Creature, Kratt's Creatures, and Wild Alaska Live.
+Other shows he created with his brother include Wild Kratts, Be the Creature, Kratt's Creatures, and Wild Alaska Live.

-From June 13 to August 3, 2008, Chris appeared along with his brother Martin in Creature Adventures, a stage show at Dollywood in Pigeon Forge, Tennessee.
-They also appear as themselves in the Odd Squad episode "Night Shift".
+From June 13 to August 3, 2008, Chris appeared alongside his brother in Creature Adventures, a stage show at Dollywood in Pigeon Forge, Tennessee.
+They also appear as themselves in the Odd Squad episode "Night Shift."

 Personal life

-Chris and his brother Martin have lived in Ottawa, Ontario since 2008, where they film and animate their television series Wild Kratts.

-In 2000, Chris and his wife Tania were married in Botswana.
-They have two sons, Aidan and Nolan.

-Both Martin and Chris were inducted into their high school's (Watchung Hills Regional High School.) hall of fame in 2013.